 A leaking bathroom appliance or pipe will waste water and can cause damage to your property, such as damaging the ceiling of the floor below.
 Check all your pipes and under your sink for leaks.

-Something that often gets overlooked during bathroom maintenance is leaking toilets.
+Act promptly if your toilet starts leaking, too.
 Thames Water estimates that a trickling leak within your toilet could waste up to 200 litres of water a day.
-Major leaks, known as rippling or flowing, could waste up to 600 and 8,000 litres a day respectively.
+Major leaks, known as rippling or flowing, could waste up to 600 and 8,000 litres a day, respectively.

 Tom Reynolds, CEO of the Bathroom Manufacturers Association (BMA), said: 'Many people may not realise they have a leak in their toilet because it does not look like a pool of water on your bathroom floor.'

 'Routine maintenance will help prevent leaks, and when a leak is spotted, it can usually be repaired with some simple and inexpensive solutions.'
 The BMA is running a to encourage and educate people about toilet maintenance and the ease of fixing and preventing leaks.
 It aims to demystify toilet maintenance and provides tips on how to spot a leak and check your toilet's seals, diaphragms, inlet and outlet values.